Triple Eight Racing - the best BTCC team in 2000s

 Although they scored fewer wins than the year before, the final results were better for Plato and Tordoff.
 With six wins, Plato finished second in the points, Tordoff added one win and finished 7th.
 The team was third in the teams’ standings and captured manufacturers’ trophy, beating Honda.
 It was ninth manufacturers’ title for Triple Eight since its inception.

-Just two wins in two seasons
+Just two wins in three seasons

 The completely new line-up of drivers came in 2015, with Jack Goff in the #31 MG and Andrew Jordan in the #77 car.
 Goff managed to win one race, finishing ninth in the points.
 Jordan was fifth in the final standings, scoring no wins.
 MG/Triple Eight finished second among four manufacturers and third among 19 teams.

 For the 2016 season, MG and Triple Eight renewed a deal for another three years in the BTCC.
 A new line-up was formed again, with Josh Cook in the #66 car and rookie Ashley Sutton in the #116 car.
 Sutton scored one victory at Croft Circuit and took the Jack Sears Trophy as the best rookie.
 MG/Triple Eight finished fourth among manufacturers and fifth among 19 teams.